 Do you take vitamin E, aspirin, Coumadin (warfarin)?
 Do you take other blood thinners such as Motrin, Ibuprofen, Advil, Bufferin or Naproxen?

 If you take aspirin or vitamin E please contact your primary care doctor to see if you can stop these medications.
 If you are able, please stop these medications at least 7-10 days prior to surgery.

-If you take Coumadin (warfarin) please contact the physician who is managing your medication to determine if you can hold the medication 2-3 days prior to surgery.
+If you take Coumadin (warfarin) or other blood thinners please contact the physician who is managing your medication to determine if you can hold the medication 2-3 days prior to surgery.
 In some cases, holding Coumadin is not possible.
 In these cases, an INR between 2.0 to 2.5 is often acceptable but may be adjusted slightly lower if needed.

 If you take non-steroidal anti-inflammatories such as ibuprofen (Motrin/Advil) or naproxen (Aleve), please discontinue 5 days before surgery.
 If you need any pain medication prior to surgery, acetaminophen (Tylenol) is okay to take, as it does not have a thinning effect on the blood.